WD-planets/AstroToolkit/docs/Tutorial/Tutorial_commandline.rst

         ...

 Many other command line tools are available, some of which will be used in future sections.
-See :ref:`Command Line` for a full list and description of the available commands.
+See :ref:`Command-Line Tools` for a full list and description of the available commands.